FionaMacNeill/portfolio/content/post/2022/10/cufflinks-1022/index.md

 ### I was a guest on the UX Coach Podcast

-It was an honour and a pleasure to be invited to be a guest on [Andy Parker]([About Andy Parker, the UX Coach | The UX Coach](https://www.theuxcoach.com/about.html))'s UX Coach Podcast which aired in July.
+It was an honour and a pleasure to be invited to be a guest on [Andy Parker's](https://www.theuxcoach.com/about.html) UX Coach Podcast which aired in July.
 Visit the UX Coach website to [listen to the episode or read the transcript](https://www.theuxcoach.com/2022/07/24/make-an-action-plan.html).

 One of the highlights for me during the discussion was talking about the difference that coaching made for me in my career...